Kobayashi2501/AK-High-Dimensional-Projection-Structural-Theory/README.md

-# 🌐 AK High-Dimensional Projection Structural Theory (v6.0)
+# 🌐 AK High-Dimensional Projection Structural Theory (v7.0)

 ## ✨ Overview

-This repository presents the latest version of the **AK High-Dimensional Projection Structural Theory (AK-HDPST)** — a universal, categorical–topological framework for resolving complex mathematical structures by **lifting problems into structured high-dimensional spaces**.
+This repository presents **Version 7.0** of the **AK High-Dimensional Projection Structural Theory (AK-HDPST)** — a universal, categorical–topological framework for resolving complex mathematical structures by **lifting problems into structured high-dimensional spaces**.

-Version 6.0 expands the scope of v5.0 by refining categorical collapse techniques and integrating advanced degeneration theory.
-Most notably, it enables a complete structural resolution of **Hilbert’s 12th Problem**, including the previously unsolved **real quadratic case**, and **proves the Nakai Conjecture**.
+Version 7.0 extends the formal structure of v6.0 by completing the **Ext–PH–Trop Collapse Equivalence**, integrating **VMHS degeneration**, and introducing a 7-stage **Appendix roadmap** covering derived geometry, topological degeneration, and motivic correspondence.

-> 📌 **New**: AK-HDPST v6.0 provides a structural, category-theoretic proof of the **Hilbert 12th Problem (imaginary and real quadratic cases)**.
+> 📌 **Update**: v7.0 fully formalizes the Ext–PH–Smoothness collapse loop and supports internal realization of special functions via categorical degeneration, completing proofs of **Hilbert’s 12th Problem** and the **Nakai Conjecture**.

 ---